joshdipo/PowerShell/README.md

 ## Usage

-- *Tab* autocomplete - Typing the start of what you want an pressing "Tab" will start cycling through all posible commands that start with what you have typed in.
+- *Tab* autocomplete - Typing the start of what you want an pressing 'Tab' will start cycling through all posible commands that start with what you have typed in.
 - You can write multiple commands on the same line by seperating them with a `;`. (doesn't use objects)
 - By putting `( )` around a command that is returning an object(s), you can change the object.
 For example, if you 'get' a process you can then call the `kill()` method on it, like you would call methods on objects in C# `(Process_name).kill()`